uport-project/specs/transports/index.md

 ### Open URL

-On the device any URL whose scheme is `me.uport:` or hostname is `id.uport.me` will be opened directly in the Uport app if installed.
+On the device any URL whose scheme is `me.uport:` or hostname is `id.uport.me` will be opened directly in the uPort app if installed.

-The benefit of using `https://id.uport.me` urls is that it will open up a web site with an app store link if the App is not installed.
-On a desktop browser a QR code will be displayed containing the request asking the user to scan it on their mobile app.
+The benefit of using `https://id.uport.me` URLs is that they will open a web site with an App Store link if the uPort app is not installed.
+On a desktop browser, the browser will display a QR code containing the request and will ask the user to scan the code with their mobile app.

-The obvious use of these URL's are to create links in a mobile web app containing requests to the Uport App.
+The basic purpose of these URLs is to create links in a mobile web app containing requests to the uPort App.

 iOS developers can use [`open()`](https://developer.apple.com/documentation/uikit/uiapplication/1648685-open) with the URL directly.

 Android developers can use the [`ACTION_VIEW` intent](https://developer.android.com/reference/android/content/Intent.html#ACTION_VIEW) to open the URL as well.

-Less obvious uses of the URL is that URL's starting with `https://id.uport.me` can be sent as tweets, in messages, emails or any other way that you interact with your users.
+In addition to this basic interaction pattern, URLs starting with `https://id.uport.me` can be sent as tweets, in messages, emails or any other way that you interact with your users.

 ### QR Code

-By encoding the request in a QR code it is very easy for users with the Uport app installed to scan the request.
+By encoding the request in a QR code it is very easy for users with the uPort app installed to scan a request.
 On iOS 11 you can also scan these using the system camera and the app will open.

-While this is often used for interacting with an application in a Desktop Browser, there are many other applications.
-QR codes can be printed or displayed at conferences.
+While this is often used for interacting with an application in a desktop browser, there other applications: QR codes can be printed or displayed at conferences, on posters, or in other real-world use cases.

 ### Push Notifications

-As part of a regular [Selective Disclosure Flow](../flows/selectivedisclosure.md) you can request permissions from your user to send requests directly to their Uport app using push notifications.
+As part of a regular [Selective Disclosure Flow](../flows/selectivedisclosure.md) you can request permissions from your user to send requests directly to their uPort app using push notifications.

-Push notifications makes the user interaction flow much simpler for users if they have to interact with multiple requests on their phone.
+Push notifications makes the interaction flow much simpler for users if they have to interact with multiple requests on their phone.

 They can also be used to send [Verifications](../flows/verification.md) or [Ethereum Transaction Requests](../flow/tx.md) directly to the user outside of a regular logged in session based on some external event.